VAE with Hyperspherical Coordinates: Improving Anomaly Detection from Hypervolume-Compressed Latent Space: Discussion and conclusion

 \section{Discussion and conclusion}

 We propose to convert the latent variables of a VAE to hyperspherical coordinates.
 This allows moving latent vectors on a small island of the hypersphere.
-We showed that this modification improves AD (in both fully unsupervised and OOD modalities, for the latter also in the far and near OOD types) as our results outperform other comparable methods in many cases.
+We showed that this modification improves AD (in both fully unconditional-OOD and conditional-OOD modalities, for the latter also in the far and near conditional-OOD types) as our results outperform other comparable methods in many cases.

-We report state-of-the art results on the FPR95 metric in the OOD experiments of CIFAR-10 (ID) vs far OOD standard benchmarks (w.r.t. methods that, like ours, do not use contrastive learning techniques, which by themselves seem to enhance most methods regardless of their inner details), and a very strong one in the case of near OOD for CIFAR-10 (ID) vs CIFAR-100.
-We also explored the complex and difficult ImageNet-based near OOD scenario of Imagenette (ID) vs close ImageNet classes.
+We report state-of-the art results on the FPR95 metric in the conditional-OOD experiments of CIFAR-10 (ID) vs far conditional-OOD standard benchmarks (w.r.t. methods that, like ours, do not use contrastive learning techniques, which by themselves seem to enhance most methods regardless of their inner details), and a very strong one in the case of near conditional-OOD for CIFAR-10 (ID) vs CIFAR-100.
+We also explored the complex and difficult ImageNet-based near conditional-OOD scenario of Imagenette (ID) vs close ImageNet classes.
 Our method showed the best results in both metrics, while at the same time providing an important ablation w.r.t. another close type of methods based on vMF distributions, which our own method can actually reproduce as a sub-case (compress only one angular coordinate instead of all of them).
 Our compression method can be used in \textit{most of the} VAE variations, since it just affects how the KLD term is computed.

 The transformation from Cartesian to hyperspherical coordinates adds processing time, despite a vectorized implementation.
 Computation for an epoch was 32\% more expensive in time using 200 latent dimensions.
-As the number of dimensions grows, the computation becomes more expensive (see Supp. for details).
+As the number of dimensions grows, the computation becomes more expensive (see App.~\ref{appendix:trainspeed} for details).

 The constants $\alpha_{i,j},\,\beta_{i,j}$ multiplying the elements of the hyperspherical loss are proportional to $1/\sqrt{k+1}$, where \(k\) is the coordinate index.
 The number of free hyperparameters is thus reduced to \textit{four scalars} for the angular losses and four scalars for the radial ones.
 However, we found that only two of them ($\beta$ and $\alpha_{\mu,r}$, the latter only occasionally) need adjustment when changing datasets (at least for the ones used in this paper).
 Those parameters can be found in the code provided here (to be updated upon acceptance).